-The word discretion is often used by family law attorneys and judges and imputing income to a parent in an Orange County child support case is one area where the family court has wide discretion.
+The word discretion is often used by family law attorneys and judges and imputing income to a parent in an child support case is one area where the family court has wide discretion.
 That discretion however must bear a resemblance to reality and must be based on real evidence and facts and express findings.

 Imputation of income on child support cases often comes up when one parent claims the other parent refuses to work and earn an income or is under employed.
 However, the issue of imputation of income is not limited to earned income from employment.
 The court also has the discretion to impute passive income on investments, such as imputation of an interest rate to a liquid fund.